 Industries

-Shock testing may be required in industries such as:
+Shock testing is often required in industries such as:

 Shock Graph Display Options